TwistedAndy/wp-theme/README.md

 - The HTML/CSS starter kit is available in a separate repository: [CSS_BOX Starter Kit](https://github.com/TwistedAndy/starter-kit)
 - Uses the Bigger Picture library for popup images and videos: [Bigger Picture](https://github.com/TwistedAndy/bigger-picture).
 This library is optimized for maximum browser performance and a smooth user experience
+- The core libraries are fully covered by unit tests

 ## Installation